 - Much's sister station also suffered from this.
 When it first started as MuchMoreMusic in 1998, the station was a quirky offshoot that promoted alternative, indie and foreign music, and proved to be a hit with viewers.
 The station also ran old Much game shows, had news segments and generally billed itself to be the Lighter and Softer sister station... that is, until CTVGlobeMedia (now Bell Media) got their hands on it.
 The station slowly transitioned to become a dumping ground for bad VH-1 reality shows, old reruns of Buffy the Vampire Slayer and One Tree Hill, and movies that have no connection to music whatsoever (It also changed its name to MuchMore, maybe cause they were too afraid to call it MuchLessMusic?).
 Granted, the station still plays a few music video blocks, but its current programming is a far cry from the unique station it used to be.
 It's also aired more hip-hop and dance videos lately, despite being originally touted as a channel for "[those who] could do with a little less rock and rap and metal" (while "Hot Adult Contemporary" radio is a rather popular thing nowadays, it tends to stay away from such hip-hop)

 - In July 2014, the bottom fell out.
 The Much division took the brunt of Bell Media's cuts in that month, with 91 people losing their jobs and most of the network's original programming, including Video on Trial ending abruptly because of them.
 Beyond filling the schedule with some countdown shows run to death and a few music shows on the schedule to keep the CRTC satisfied, Much is pretty much bound to become a rerun and reality/comedy program farm.
 Judging from the network's Twitter bio making mention of several comedy shows but not that they're a music channel, Bell's goal seems to be to turn it into the Comedy Network 2...oh and some music here and there.
+Though, unlike their 25th, Much actually did do something for their 30th anniversary, airing a top 100 music videos of all time countdown, and an half-hour 30th anniversary special (all of which were repeated on each day of the Labour Day weekend).
+Could this be their swan song?
+Or an admittance that they have become flawed?

 - French-Canadian channel Ztélé advertised itself as "TV Of The Future" — i.e., a channel dedicated to all things technological and sci-fi (with some supernatural thrown in) — at its debut in 2000.
 Recently however, the sci-fi part of the channel has been getting the shaft, with an increased emphasis on heavy machinery and cars and most fiction series are nearer to fantasy than sci-fi.
 While the former still first the network name, the latter has fans really concerned.
 (The only shows currently broadcast worthy of the title of sci-fi are Sanctuary, Torchwood, Eureka, and Chuck...yes, Chuck.)